FraunhoferIVI/helyOS-agent-sdk/README.md

 ## About The Project

+**Important Update: We've relocated this project to a fresh [repository](https://github.com/helyOSFramework/helyos_agent_sdk).
+Future updates and versions of this source code will be exclusively released in the new repository.
+This shift is key to enhance project management and foster better collaboration.**

 The helyos-agent-sdk python package encloses methods and data structures definitions that facilitate the connection to helyOS core through rabbitMQ.

 ### List of features